 A test accommodation is a change in the way a test is administered or in the way a student responds to test questions.
-Similar to instructional accommodations, test accommodations are intended to promote equity among test takers and increase the likelihood that English Language Learners (ELLs) are tested on their knowledge of the content rather than their proficiency in English.
-For the purposes of the OSTP, ELL accommodations are categorized into linguistic (direct) and nonlinguistic (indirect) supports.
+Similar to instructional accommodations, test accommodations are intended to promote equity among test takers and increase the likelihood that English Learners (ELs) are tested on their knowledge of the content rather than their proficiency in English.
+For the purposes of the OSTP, EL accommodations are categorized into linguistic (direct) and nonlinguistic (indirect) supports.

-Eligibility for OSTP ELL Accommodations
+Eligibility for OSTP EL Accommodations

-Under Title I of the Elementary and Secondary Education Act (ESEA), states must include students with limited English proficiency (ELLs) in their assessments of academic achievement.
-Both Titles I and III of the ESEA require local education agencies to annually assess the English proficiency of all ELLs, including those with disabilities, who are enrolled in public schools (K-12) in the domains of speaking, listening, reading, and writing.
+Under Title I of the Elementary and Secondary Education Act (ESEA), states must include students with limited English proficiency (ELs) in their assessments of academic achievement.
+Both Titles I and III of the ESEA require local education agencies to annually assess the English proficiency of all ELs, including those with disabilities, who are enrolled in public schools (K-12) in the domains of speaking, listening, reading, and writing.

-Effective accommodations for students with limited English proficiency address the unique linguistic and sociocultural needs of the student by reducing construct-irrelevant variance due to language, without altering the test construct.
-Decisions concerning OSTP Accommodations should be made by the Language Instruction Educational Plan (LIEP) or locally designed equivalent committee responsible for planning the student's academic program.
-The role of the LIEP committee is to discuss and decide which state-approved accommodations that a student may need for state testing (if any) and then document them in the student's LIEP or equivalent plan.
-The committee must coordinate with all teachers of English language learners to ensure that these students use the accommodations as part of classroom instruction on a regular basis.
-The day of the assessment should not be the first time a student with limited English proficiency uses the accommodation(s) called for in his or her LIEP.
+Effective accommodations for students with limited English proficiency address the unique linguistic and sociocultural needs of the student by reducing construct-irrelevant variance due to language without altering the test construct.
+Decisions concerning OSTP Accommodations should be made by the English Language Academic Plan (ELAP) or locally designed equivalent committee responsible for planning the student's academic program.
+The role of the ELAP committee is to discuss and decide which state-approved accommodations that a student may need for state testing (if any) and then document them in the student's ELAP or equivalent plan.
+The committee must coordinate with all teachers of English learners to ensure that these students use the accommodations as part of classroom instruction on a regular basis.
+The day of the assessment should not be the first time a student with limited English proficiency uses the accommodation(s) called for in his or her ELAP.

-Members of the LIEP Committee should include:
+Members of the ELAP Committee should include:

-- the ELL student's English as a Second Language teacher; - the ELL student's course content teacher(s); - an administrator or designee (e.g., guidance counselor or reading specialist); - the ELL student's parent or guardian; and - the ELL student, if appropriate
+- the EL student's English as a Second Language teacher; - the EL student's course content teacher(s); - an administrator or designee (e.g., guidance counselor or reading specialist); - the EL student's parent or guardian; and - the EL student, if appropriate

-All decisions made by the LIEP committee must be documented in the ELL student's LIEP.
-Any accommodations not detailed in the plan will not be allowed for the ELL student and will be cause for test invalidation if used during testing.
+All decisions made by the ELAP committee must be documented in the EL student's ELAP.
+Any accommodations not detailed in the plan will not be allowed for the EL student and will be cause for test invalidation if used during testing.